okta/okta-oidc-js/packages/oidc-middleware/README.md

   // Nothing here will execute, after the redirects the user will end up wherever the `routes.logoutCallback.afterCallback` specifies (default `/`)
 });
 ```

-The `redirectTo` option can be used to redirect the user to a specific URI on your site after the logout callback route instead of the default `/`.

 #### req.isAuthenticated()